hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_peering.html.markdown

 Manages a virtual network peering which allows resources to access other resources in the linked virtual network.

+-> **Note:** Before using the feature of Subnet Peering, it's required to submit the request of registering the providers and features with Azure CLI `az provider register --namespace Microsoft.Network/AllowMultiplePeeringLinksBetweenVnets`.

 ## Example Usage

 ```hcl